Right To Buy Mortgage Scheme

 - It's your only, or main, home.
 So you'll need to be living in the property.

 - You're a secure tenant.
-That means there's a legal contract between you and the landlord.
+That means there's a legal contract between you and your public sector landlord.

 - You've had a public sector landlord for at least three years.
-For example, a council, housing association or NHS trust.
-This doesn't have to be three years in a row).
+For example, a council, housing association, NHS trust or the armed forces.
+This doesn't have to be three years in a row and can have been across multiple homes.

 - You have no legal issues with debt.
-For example a county court judgement.
+For example a county court judgment.

 I live in an ex-council home.
 Can I apply for Right to Buy?

-If your current home used to be a council property, but was sold to another public sector landlord whilst you were living in it, you may still be eligible for Right to Buy.
+If your current home used to be a council property, but was sold to another public sector landlord while you were living in it, you may still qualify for Right to Buy.
 This is known as 'Preserved Right to Buy'.
 You'll need to fulfil the normal eligibility criteria too.

 You may also be eligible for Preserved Right to Buy if, after your home was sold by the council to a new landlord, you moved into a different property owned by that same new landlord (though not if you moved into a property owned by a different landlord).